IBM/weather-forecasting-ios/README.md

 # Create an iOS weather application in Swift

+> We have a similar pattern available for [Android](https://github.com/IBM/weather-forecasting-android), as well!

 The IBM Cloud Mobile Starter for Weather showcases getting a forecast using the coordinates from Apple Maps and gives you integration points for each of the IBM Cloud Mobile services.

 ![](README_Images/architecture.png)